The SEO Strategy Checklist for Hotels and Hotel Groups

 In this checklist, we’re going to dive deeper into each of these sections of a successful SEO strategy so you can start crafting the best plan for your hotel.

 There’s no better feeling than crossing something off a list.
 This one will be different.
 When you are done checking all of these boxes off of your hotel’s SEO strategy checklist, you will have more than just a strategy.
 You will have an actionable plan in front of you with most of the major steps complete.
-So, get your pen and paper ready — let’s start hacking away at this checklist.
+So, get your pen and paper ready — let’s start hacking away at this checklist (after a brief case study break, so you know it works).

 Crafting the best strategy starts with having the right information at your disposal.
 Before you even begin crafting a plan, you’ll have to dive a little deeper into some core topics surrounding your business.
 Start by answering the following questions honestly — it may take some time.